opentechinstitute/USBB/README.md

 That will produce the geojson and json files that the Mapbox map embedded in the project landing page needs.
 The pipeline also produces several other R objects as auxilliary files.
 These are data files that are used in mapbox_pipeline_wrapper.

+As I add more files and make this pipeline more functional, I'll be updating this README.